How to Practice Dhyana: A Guide to the Seventh Limb of Yoga

 Love with detachment is the vibration of pure love for something bigger.

-Bhakti is an innocent love for the sake of merging in oneness to the Divine.
+Bhakti is an innocent love for the sake of merging in oneness with the Divine.

 You can equate this to the type of love that an infant has for his or her mother.
 He or she longs to be bonded and merged with her and has totally surrendered himself or herself to her.